List of We Bare Bears characters: Murphy

-Murphy is a "cheerful and patient" south asian girl scout of Caucasian descent who is enthusiastic, fun-loving, somewhat naïve, typically aware of potential danger and has a pure heart, showing the least amount of grudge against Grizz's incompetence out of the Poppies, and aspires to be a geologist.
+Murphy is a "cheerful and patient" South Asian girl scout of Caucasian descent who is enthusiastic, fun-loving, somewhat naïve, typically aware of potential danger and has a pure heart, showing the least amount of grudge against Grizzly's incompetence out of the Poppies, and aspires to be a geologist.
 She is a member of the girl-scout Poppy Rangers.
 Murphy unanimously trusts Tabes' leadership and advice, but also adores the three bears, more especially Grizzly, whom she affectionately calls "Bear Guy," even though she is well aware of his flaws, such as in "Lord of the Poppies," and even admit that he is terrible in leadership, as seen in "Ranger Games."
 Additionally, when she and the Poppies fall into insanity from too much starvation in "Lord of the Poppies," Murphy seems to have symptoms of pica, shown when she eats a tree branch and a wooden log, both of which are virtually inedible for humans.
-Nonetheless, Murphy still shows high loyalty towards Grizz and wants to be his most welcoming friend no matter what, like the other Poppies, having the courage to tell Grizz that she and the Poppies will "root for her no matter what" in a show of pure kindness.
-As mentioned before, Murphy seems to show the least amount of displeasure against Grizz's incompetence among the rest of the Poppies, with her most notable moment of doing so being where she dismisses Grizz due to his lack of skill in kickball to win the Peewee Ranger Games against the Ivy Rangers, stating that she and the Poppies "might have had a chance without Bear Guy," which she is immediately remorseful of afterwards.
+Nonetheless, Murphy still shows high loyalty towards Grizzly and wants to be his most welcoming friend no matter what, like the other Poppies, having the courage to tell Grizzly that she and the Poppies will "root for her no matter what" in a show of pure kindness.
+As mentioned before, Murphy seems to show the least amount of displeasure against Grizzly's incompetence among the rest of the Poppies, with her most notable moment of doing so being where she dismisses Grizzly due to his lack of skill in kickball to win the Peewee Ranger Games against the Ivy Rangers, stating that she and the Poppies "might have had a chance without Bear Guy," which she is immediately remorseful of afterwards.